 Students who, having already completed degree studies in the Federal Republic of Germany, commence a second or further first degree program or a second or further consecutive master's program, will be charged a tuition fee of 650 euros per semester.
 This is in addition to the general semester fees of currently 157.30 euros per semester.

 International students and students taking a second degree – i.e. who have been enrolled at the University of Tübingen since summer semester 2017 - may complete that degree program at the University of Tübingen without having to pay tuition fees (reliance on existing law).
 This is valid also if they were enrolled in two or more degree programs prior to the introduction of the new law.

 In the case of multi-disciplinary programs, one change of one subject in the program remains free of tuition fees.

 International applicants, who, in the academic year prior to the start of winter semester 2017-18 were enrolled at a Baden-Württemberg college of preparatory studies for the Feststellungsprüfungassessment test, will not be charged tuition fees for the first degree program which they commence directly after successfully completing the assessment test.

 International applicants who, prior to this law going into effect, had been given written approval for a scholarship by a publicly-financed sponsor will not be charged tuition fees for a first degree program which they commence directly after receiving approval for the scholarship.

 Cooperative degree programs

-Students who, due to the provisions of exam regulations, study at more than one institution of higher education at the same time must pay their tuition fees at the institution which is home to the greater part of their syllabus.
+Students who, due to the provisions of exam regulations, study at more than one institution of higher education in Baden-Württemberg at the same time must pay their tuition fees at the institution which is home to the greater part of their syllabus.